 - Mentor – someone with business and/or industry experience or experience coaching teams.
 Expect to give 1-2 hours per week.

-- Travel to visit potential customers and end users
+- up to $3,000 for travel to interview potential customers and end users of your technology

 - access to knowledgeable mentors who will provide you with domain and business expertise